 New Hampshire Legal Aid Organizations

-Since not everyone who needs assistance with a civil legal matter can afford to hire a lawyer, various organizations exist to provide free legal aid in New Hampshire to low-income residents.
-If you are not comfortable representing yourself in your Chapter 7 bankruptcy in New Hampshire check out the pro bono resources offered by the New Hampshire Bar Association or contact any of the New Hampshire legal aid organizations listed below.
+Since not everyone who needs assistance with a civil legal matter can afford to hire a lawyer, many organizations provide free legal aid in New Hampshire to low-income residents.
+If you aren't comfortable representing yourself in your Chapter 7 bankruptcy in New Hampshire check out the modest means resources from the New Hampshire Bar Association or contact any of the New Hampshire legal aid organizations listed below.

 New Hampshire Judges